nubart/blog-en/_posts/2017-07-25-audioguides-apps-multilingual-content.md

 tags: [multilingual, audio guides, apps, international, tourism, social media]
 ---

-More people are travelling internationally than ever; the numbers of trips is increasing by millions each year.
+More people are travelling internationally than ever; the number of trips is increasing by millions each year.
 Just one example:

 ![Statistic about Chinese visitors in Europe]({{site.baseurl}}/images/posts/chinese-visitors-stats.png){: .center-image }